 We have applied this trick several times and got to taste some dishes we would have never ordered ourselves.

 Like the Roman Jewish artichoke (carciofi alla giudia), which tasted very good and much better than expected by the looks of it (see the picture higher above).

-3. Don’t eat at the restaurants near the main tourist landmarks
+3. Don’t eat at the restaurants at the main tourist landmarks

-If you want to find some really good food at decent prices in Rome, try not to eat at the restaurants at the Pantheon, Piazza Navona, etc. They are usually much more expensive, the service is often bad because they expect high turnover, and the food is usually warmed up and not made when you order.
+If you want to find some really good food at decent prices in Rome, avoid restaurants directly at the Pantheon, Piazza Navona, etc. They are usually much more expensive, the service is often poor because they expect high turnover, and the food is usually warmed up and not made when you order.

 You can have a 10 EUR tiramisu and a 7 EUR coffee at Piazza Navona at a tiny table so close to the other people that you can follow at least two conversations if you want to…

-Or you can walk for 2 minutes to one of the quieter streets a bit outside the main tourist routes and have a home-made tiramisu for 4 EUR and a coffee or tea for 2-3 EUR.
-Service with a smile and a nice quiet table are a bonus.
+Or you can walk for 2 minutes to one of the quieter streets a bit outside the main tourist routes and have a homemade tiramisu for 4 EUR and a coffee or tea for 2-3 EUR.
+With friendly service with a smile and a nice quiet table as an extra bonus.

 Don’t hesitate to look for better price/quality restaurants even if you think you are in the tourist area and there is nothing else around!